ABOUT

 Danielle received her Doctorate of Musical Arts from the University of Oklahoma in 2021.
 Additionally, Danielle has two Masters of Music, one in Opera Performance (2014) and another in Music History/Literature (2015), both from Wichita State University.
 Her Bachelor of Music in Vocal Performance is also from Wichita State University (2012).

 At OU, she studied with Dr. Leslie Flanagan and coached with Dr. Elizabeth Avery.
-At WSU, she studied with Dr. Deborah Baxter and coached with Samuel Ramey.
+Her musicological advisor was Dr. Sanna Pederson.